The Village on Sage Street is open and 100% occupied.

-The community of Reno had a rare opportunity to acquire a former man camp in Wyoming to create modular dorm-style housing units at a fraction of their original price to provide more housing for low-income earners.
+In 2018, the Community Foundation was approached by private developers Par Tolles and Allison Gorelick with a rare opportunity to acquire a former man camp in Wyoming to create modular dorm-style housing units at a fraction of their original price to turn into a dorm-style community.

-A Hand Up.
-Our goal for the Village on Sage is that this bridge housing is a hand up, not a handout or a profit maker.
-A person earning $9 an hour will be able to afford the $400 monthly rent and achieve savings goals.
-Any single adult who passes a background check and has an income of approximately $1,320 to $2,735 per month will meet the income qualifications for residency.
-All residents will be provided with financial counseling.
-While we expect the Village on Sage will be bridge housing; there is no time limit on the length of residency.
+The Village on Sage Street is bridge housing that is a hand-up, not a handout or a profit maker.
+Any single adult who passes a background check and has an income of approximately $1,200 to $3,270 per month will meet the income qualifications for residency.
+While we expect The Village on Sage Street is a bridge housing for most lodgers, there is no time limit on the length of residency.